silnrsi/smith/README.md

 The standard `pip install .` will install just the smith packages and commands, but will not install all the other font tooling which smith will search for when `smith configure` is run.

-For complete font build environments there are two ready made options below, depending on interactive or CI use cases:
+To get the complete toolchain, follow the more descriptive step-by-step guide on [https://silnrsi.github.io/silfontdev/](http://silnrnsi.github.io/silfontdev/)

-#### Vagrant support VM images
+#### VM profiles (vagrant)
-The current VM (Virtual Machine) installation files (using vagrant) are in [vm-install](vm-install).
+The current VM (Virtual Machine) installation files (using Vagrant) are in [vm-install](vm-install).
 These files make it easier to use smith (and its various components) on macOS, Windows or Ubuntu.
 Simply copy the files to the root of your project and run ``vagrant up``.

 #### Docker image/container
-Details of the Docker approach that is still in development is now moved to [Docker](docker-steps.txt)
+Details of the Docker approach that is still in development are in [Docker steps](docker-steps.txt).